KubeITerator/biosplitter/README.md

 The `index` value is an incrementing number. `range` refers to the string `Range:bytes=START-STOP` that specifier a HTML Range HEADER in curl.

-This behaviour is distributed in a [docker container](https://hub.docker.com/repository/docker/stanni/biosplitter)
+Biosplitter is distributed in a [docker container](https://hub.docker.com/repository/docker/stanni/biosplitter)

 #### PARAMS